Holusion/node-thumbnail-manager/README.md

 ### Clean thumbnails

-no cleaning is done by default.
-The reason is cleaning is a time consuming process you might want to customize :

-- Periodicity
-  - Clean everything on start, then keep unused thumbnails until next restart
-  - Periodically clean thumbnails
-  - limit the amount of time spent doing cleanup on each start (if a thousand files have changed...)
-- Restrictivity
-  - keep thumbnails that doesn't have a valid URI key
-  - delete oldest / least used thumbnails
-    - Based on time since last access
-    - Based on a max disk usage we want to respect

-The module provide a basic `clean` method that doesn't offer this level of tuning.
+The module provide a basic `clean` method that doesn't offer a great level of tuning.
 Help on improving this based on real use cases is welcomed.

     thumbnailer.clean({},function(err){
       //Manage error
     });

-Currently only clean outdated thumbnails.
+Currently only clean updated/deleted files thumbnails.
 The option object will later allow to choose which thumbnails should be kept.

-### Tuning
+### Options

 No options are required, but one can tune the manager by providing an "option" object with the following arguments :